 Latin America and the Caribbean face a paradigm.
 Although the region has achieved higher levels of development, this has not coincided with reductions in crime and violence.
 The precise relationship between poverty and homicide is still a mystery.
-Yet, in Latin America and the Caribbean, compared to the rest of the world, poverty rates are relatively low, while violence levels are surprisingly high.
-The same is true when comparing homicide rates with Gross Domestic Product (see Figure 3), for countries in other world regions, similar GDP levels mean lower homicide rates.
-In Latin America and the Caribbean, not so.
-The same is true when comparing homicide rates.
+Yet, in Latin America and the Caribbean, compared to the rest of the world, poverty rates are relatively low, while violence levels are surprisingly high.15 The same is true when comparing homicide rates with Gross Domestic Product (see Figure 3), for countries in other world regions, similar GDP levels mean lower homicide rates.
+In Latin America and the Caribbean, not so.16